 Exhibition or trade shows provide a very exciting platform for companies to gain great exposure and expand their network, whether you are a start-up or established in the industry.
 It puts companies who are in the same field to network and ultimately share the same goal of maximising ROI.

-It is critical to ensure you are making the most out of your booth, every stand space is given the same limitations so it is up to you to share as much as possible with your stand builder so they can propose an effective design to maximise the performance of every square metre of your stand.
+It is critical to ensure you are making the most out of your custom exhibition booth, every stand space is given the same limitations so it is up to you to share as much as possible with your stand builder so they can propose a tactical strategy for your event so you can succeed.

 Grab yourself a coffee because here is our guide for how to boost your exhibition stand performance!

 If your booth does not catch the attention of visitors, then you are already behind because you would want the percentage of all visitors to see your expo booth at least once.
 Your booth is mixed in a sea of other stands almost side by side, so making sure you have sufficient signage and architectural elements are vital for catching your audiences’ attention.

 Another factor is booth location, your stand will gain much more exposure when you are situated on an island configuration (4-sides open) when compared to a layout which only has 1 open side.

 Conversion Into Leads

 Your booth could attract a large number of visitors and it is critical to filter out the those that are just passing by from ones that have a genuine interest in purchasing your product/service.
 Once you have sorted out your visual anchors that attract customers to your stand, the next step is to convert your visitors into leads.

 Having information desks and information towers become useful here as these provide passive information gathering for your customer (keeps them engaged while your staff could be occupied with other customers).
 It is important to ensure your content is clear and direct, so it targets the intended audience you are trying to capture.